georgiKi/lint-configuration/README.md

 # lint-configuration
-Lint configuration that can be used by other projects
+Lint configuration, which I use with my projects